storageos/tutorials/provisioning-storage/000-introduction.md

-In this tutorial, you will learn how to provision StorageOS volumes and access them from containers.

-StorageOS has already been installed on a three node cluster for you.
+In this tutorial, you will learn how to provision StorageOS volumes and access them from containers on a three node cluster.

-You will need basic knowledge of containers and how to run them.

-Licensed under the Apache License 2.0,  [contributions welcome](https://github.com/storageos/tutorials).